RayHightower/RayHightower.com/_posts/2022-02-15-process-plus-eos.markdown

 * **Sales**.
 Converting prospects into customers.
 * **Operations**.
 Your way of making the product or providing the service to the customer.
 * **Accounting**.
 Tracking the money.
 * **Customer Retention**.
-Determining what keeps customers coming back for more, and giving it to them.
+Determining what keeps customers coming back for more.
+And giving it to them.

 ### Document the 20%, Get 80%

 The author makes an insightful point about documentation: Don't document everything.
 If we try to document 100% of the company's processes, we risk falling into analysis paralysis, and that's just a death spiral.
 The world will change (perhaps drastically) before we have time to achieve 100% documentation.
-So it's best to stick with the Pareto Principle.
+Therefore, we stick with the Pareto Principle.
 Create the 20% of documentation that yields 80% of results.

 How much is 20%?
 Hard to say.
 That answer will vary from company to company.
 This is where business artistry plays a role.